 The school gym and the prop cigarette

-Now to the touchiest stop on this route: schools.
+Now to the touchiest stop on this route.

 But in clowning, the prop is not the habit.
 The prop is the punchline.

-There is a second reason for the prop, and it is pure stagecraft.
-In a big gym, a tiny face can get lost.
+There is a second reason, and it is pure stagecraft.
+In a big gym, a tiny face gets lost.
 A small, high-contrast prop gives the audience a visual anchor.
 It helps the back row follow the beat without anyone saying a word.
-That is how you keep the show quiet enough for the teacher who is trying to keep order.
+That is how you keep the show quiet enough for the teacher who is already doing more crowd control than anyone is paying her for.

 The road ties it all together